nikitagupta1709/Meal_app/README.md

 - **Meal Ratings**: Allow users to rate meals and see community ratings.
 - **Recipe Sharing**: Enable users to share their favorite recipes on social media.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have suggestions or improvements.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements

 - [TheMealDB](https://www.themealdb.com/) for providing the meal data API.